Start with a book and launch a young reader this summer

 While designed with families in mind, Start with a Book also has a place in libraries and summer camps.
 Local organizations working with children in kindergarten through third grade are encouraged to take advantage of these free resources and adapt activities to group use.

-If you're a parent, here's how to use Start with a Book
+How to use Start with a Book

 About Reading Rockets

-Reading Rockets is a national multimedia literacy initiative of WETA Public Broadcasting.
-We offer information and resources on how young kids learn to read, why so many struggle, and how caring adults can help.
-In addition to Start with a Book, the Reading Rockets project includes PBS television programs (also available online and on DVD); online services through ReadingRockets.org and the bilingual site ColorinColorado.org; professional development opportunities; and a robust social community on Twitter, Facebook, YouTube, and Pinterest.
+The Reading Rockets project includes PBS television programs (also available online and on DVD); online services through ReadingRockets.org and the bilingual site ColorinColorado.org; professional development opportunities; and a robust social community on Twitter, Facebook, YouTube, and Pinterest.
 The project is guided by an advisory panel made up of leading researchers and experts in the field of reading.
 The major funder for the Reading Rockets project is the U.S. Department of Education, Office of Special Education Programs.

 The Park Foundation, Inc.

-Start with a Book is made by possible with generous support from the Park Foundation, Inc. The Foundation is dedicated to the aid and support of education, public broadcasting, environment, and other areas.
+Start with a Book is made by possible with generous support from the Park Foundation, Inc. The Foundation is dedicated to the aid and support of education, public broadcasting, the environment, and other areas.